JuliaData/DataFramesMeta.jl/docs/src/index.md

 ## `@transform` and `@transform!`

-Add additional columns based on keyword arguments.
+Add additional columns based on keyword-like arguments.
 Operates on both a `DataFrame` and a `GroupedDataFrame`.
-Transformations are called with the keyword argument-like syntax `:y = f(:x)`.
+Transformations are called with the keyword-like syntax `:y = f(:x)`.

 `@transform` returns a new data frame with newly allocated columns, while `@transform!` mutates the original data frame and returns it.